-The Interim Consolidated Financial Statements as of June 30, 2023, and the Consolidated Financial Statements as of December 31, 2022, have been prepared in accordance with International Financial Reporting Standards (IFRS) and International Accounting Standards (IAS), issued by the International Accounting Standards Board (IASB), also considering the definitions in IAS 34 Interim Financial Reporting.
+The consolidated financial statements as of December 31, 2023, and the consolidated financial statements as of December 31, 2022, have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).

-The Interim Consolidated Financial Statements as of June 30, 2023, presented in this report were approved by the Company's board of directors on August 18, 2023.
+The Consolidated Financial Statements as of December 31, 2023, presented in this report were approved by the Company's board of directors on March 15, 2024.

-In the preparation of these Interim Consolidated Financial Statements as of June 30, 2023, management has utilized, to the best of its knowledge, its information and understanding of the standards and interpretations applied and the current facts and circumstances.
+In the preparation of these Consolidated Financial Statements as of December 31, 2023, management has utilized to the best of its knowledge its information and understanding of the standards and interpretations applied and the current facts and circumstances.